March and April, 2019

 $70.00 Printed Pedal Talk newsletter via USPS “snail mail”

 Some people don’t want anything on paper but rather like the speed of email delivery, lower cost, and wish to be as “green” as possible.
 About 70% of the GSW has now “gone electronic.”

 Other people “hate” email, don’t use a computer, want nothing to do with the Internet, and/or like the convenience of taking the paper version of Pedal Talk with them wherever they go.

 Some members have expressed an interest in receiving both versions of Pedal Talk delivered for on-line reference and having the paper newsletter on the coffee table, in their car, or wherever.
-Starting in August 2014, this new “dual delivery” option is available at no extra cost above the normal $25.00 “paper rate.”
+This “dual delivery” option is available at no extra cost above the normal “paper rate.”
 If you are interested in this option and are currently receiving the paper Pedal Talk via mail, just let me know and I will code your membership record accordingly.
-Anyone joining the GSW or renewing their membership at the $25.00 “paper rate” should request the “dual delivery” option if interested.
+Anyone joining the GSW or renewing their membership at the $25.00 / $70.00 “paper rate” should request the “dual delivery” option if interested.

 We aim to please our members, so “have it your way!”

 Rider Mileage Information HERE

 Link to Notices of Interest to Concord Cyclists

 Are you Curious about Yoga?